-Liz Thurgood adds: Four last month's battles with the Iranians were executed yesterday following some of the worst violence since the armed forces recaptured the last remaining rehal strong last last month's battles with the armed forces, they have since the mands that the ban on the Kurdish leaders be lifted and last remaining rehal strong last leaders be lifted and pulled out of the province.
+Liz Thurgood adds: Four last month's battles with the Iranians were executed yesterday following some of the worst violence since the armed forces recaptured the last remaining rebel strong that Islamic guardenan land that Islamic guardsmen loyal to Ayatollah Khomeini be pulled out of the province.

-was not known if the four Senior Kurdish sources do not rule out the possibility of The executions took place new negotiations with the Government.
-Earlier attempt, were after summary trials supervised broken off nearly four weeks ago, when the armed forces entered Mahabad.
+Senior Kurdish sources do not rule out the possibility of new negotiations with the Gov-ernment.
+Earlier attempt, were broken off nearly four weeks ago, when the armed forces entered Mahabad.